 The last key item on Schedule K is the ceiling amount for each project and ensuring the total project costs do not exceed the ceiling.
 If the cost exceeds the ceiling, it’s important to analyze if the project costs truly are in excess or if there is an error in the calculation.
 If it truly is in excess then the amount in excess needs to be adjusted on Schedule I.

-At the end of the day, Schedule K is one of the more important schedules in the incurred cost submission because it is the build up of the T&M billed costs that are represented on Schedule I. Redstone GCI is available to assist contractor’s in assessing their incurred cost as adequate or inadequate as well as assist in the development of the proposal.
+At the end of the day, Schedule K is one of the more important schedules in the incurred cost submission because it is the buildup of the T&M billed costs that are represented on Schedule I. Redstone GCI is available to assist contractor’s in assessing their incurred cost as adequate or inadequate as well as assist in the development of the proposal.
 Redstone GCI assists contractors throughout the U.S. and internationally with understanding the Government’s expectations in applying FAR Part 31, Cost Principles and completing incurred cost proposal requirements.